Slide 1 of 52

-Healdsburg is nestled on the southwest side of one of the best cabernet sauvignon growing regions in the world: Alexander Valley.
+Friday, 3 pm - Taste Alexander Valley: Healdsburg is nestled on the southwest side of one of the best cabernet sauvignon growing regions in the world, the Alexander Valley.
 Located about 20 minutes north of the city, Jordan Winery has been at the forefront of Alexander Valley wine since 1972.
 Producing chardonnay and cabernet sauvignon, the appointment-only estate comprises 1,200 acres of rolling hills, sustainably farmed vineyards, olive groves and a French-style chateau.
 (Courtesy photo).

-The Jordan Winery "Tour & Library" tasting ($40) overlooks gardens and vineyards and starts with a taste of chardonnay paired with a seasonal small bite, comprising ingredients grown onsite.
+The Jordan Winery "Tour & Library" tasting overlooks gardens and vineyards and starts with a taste of chardonnay paired with a seasonal small bite, comprising ingredients grown on site.
 (Courtesy photo)

 The Jordan Winery tour continues through the historic oak cellar room, which has 12 giant 6,000 gallon oak casks.
 (Courtesy photo)

 The 1.5 hour tour ends with a cabernet sauvignon tasting, including a taste of an older vintage cab.
 The wine is paired with light foods prepared by Jordan's chef, and includes local cheeses, and estate olive oil.
 Appointment-only.
-Tastings start at $30.
 (Courtesy photo)

-Award-winning Bear Republic Brewing Co. has been producing beer in Sonoma County since 1995.
+Friday 5 pm, Beer Time: Award-winning Bear Republic Brewing Co. has been producing beer in Sonoma County since 1995.
 Their downtown Healdsburg taproom is a popular hangout for locals, who flock to their daily happy hour, where over 20 beers (many that are exclusive to the brewpub) are available on tap for $3.50 a pint.
 Order a crunchy basket of chicharrones (tossed in chili powder, lemon and cilantro lime juice), head to the patio, and relax with the regulars.
-(Photo by John Burgess)
+(John Burgess)

-Walk across the historic Healdsburg plaza to KINsmoke, where barbecued delights are paired with housemade pickles, collard greens and sweet cornbread.
+Friday 7 pm - Visit the United State of BBQ: Walk across the historic Healdsburg plaza to KINsmoke, where barbecued delights are paired with housemade pickles, collard greens and sweet cornbread.
 Belly up to the bar, order a local beer, cider or wine, and roll up your sleeves - you're going to get messy.
-Start with the Spiced Sweet Potato Tater Tots ($3.50) and Drunken Hush Puppies ($4.50) while deciding on what to order from the pit.
-Opt for the St. Louis Style Pork Ribs ($13-$24), the KINsmoke Hot Link Sausage ($18), or USDA Prime Brisket and Apple Slaw Sandwich ($11.50) - no matter what you order, you'll wish you wore your comfy pants.
-(Photo by Beth Schlanker)
+Start with the Spiced Sweet Potato Tater Tots and Drunken Hush Puppies, while deciding on what to order from the pit.
+Opt for the St. Louis Style Pork Ribs, the KINsmoke Hot Link Sausage, or USDA Prime Brisket and Apple Slaw Sandwich - no matter what you order, you'll wish you wore your comfy pants.
+(Beth Schlanker)

 Frickles (fried pickles) with buttermilk ranch dipping sauce and a pint of Lagunitas Brewing Company's "A Little Sumpin Sumpin" at Kinsmoke in Healdsburg.
-(Photo by Beth Schlanker)
+(Beth Schlanker)